fsharp/fslang-design/tooling/FST-1033-analyzers.md

 * We could consider distributing F# Analyzers in source form :-)

+* We could iterate the existing F# Analyzer support but without *any* dependency in the F# Analyzer API on FCS, and instead incorporate many shims and design with regard to the API reaching binary compatibility.
+This would be a breaking change for F# analyzers.

 ### Discussion Summary

 This RFC is inteded to start a discussion and iterate towards steps forward.
 We'll try to summarise the discussion here: